-4 Note: this applies even when a guest is visiting more than one member of the College; that is, he or she may not spend two nights with one and then two nights with another.
+&lt;sup>4 Note: this applies even when a guest is visiting more than one member of the College; that is, he or she may not spend two nights with one and then two nights with another.

-- 34. No event involving alcohol may take place without the prior permission of the Catering & Conference Manager, who is the Designated Premises Licence Holder and handles all requests to hold events in College.
-Please note that 21 days' notice is required for events requiring the approval of local authorities. - 35.
-Alcohol may not be consumed in the Quad. - 36.
-JCR amplifying equipment will be issued for undergraduate use only with the signed permission of the Deans, and may be used for no more than two events in any one term beyond the JCR's official events. - 37.
+- to have due regard for the risk of people being drawn into terrorism when considering events and meetings taking place in College. - 34.
+Fines and charges may be imposed by the Deans for any damage to property in or near the rooms booked. - 35.
+No event involving alcohol may take place without the prior permission of the Catering & Conference Manager, who is the Designated Premises Licence Holder and handles all requests to hold events in College.
+Please note that 21 days' notice is required for events requiring the approval of local authorities. - 36.
+Alcohol may not be consumed in the Quad. - 37.
+JCR amplifying equipment will be issued for undergraduate use only with the signed permission of the Deans, and may be used for no more than two events in any one term beyond the JCR's official events. - 38.
 There are both legal and practical restrictions on serving food.
 Anyone wishing to do so must consult the Catering & Conference Manager in advance.